Lamaro25/Customdesignsla-site/ring-builder/README.txt

 3. Deploy — this will override the old builder with new updates.

 Next Updates:
-- Add inside/outside text engraving (priced per word/symbol).
+- Expand add-on catalog (rope variations, Cuban weave options).
-- Add metal type selector (default Silver).
+- Add photo preview placeholders for products.
-- Expand add-on catalog and pricing controls.
+- Prepare for customer-facing launch.